 October 29-November 4: Ahjond Garmestani, U.S. Environmental Protection Agency, visited the NRT to collaborate with professors and discuss current issues with students.

-October 5-6: Student Brittany Kirsch presented a poster, "Performance of Nitrate-N Removal in a Small, Field-Scale Wetland," at the Great Plains Limnology Conference at the University of Kansas, Lawrence.
+October 5-6: Master's student Brittany Kirsch presented a poster, "Performance of Nitrate-N Removal in a Small, Field-Scale Wetland," at the Great Plains Limnology Conference at the University of Kansas, Lawrence.

-October 2: Student Christopher Fill presented on "Spatial and Temporal Patterns of Bat Activity in Nebraska Agricultural Landscapes" and student Katharine Hogan presented on "Seasonal Pollinator Resources in Restored Grasslands" at the annual meeting of the Nebraska Cooperative Fish and Wildlife Research Unit at the university.
+October 2: Master's student Christopher Fill presented on "Spatial and Temporal Patterns of Bat Activity in Nebraska Agricultural Landscapes" and doctoral student Katharine Hogan presented on "Seasonal Pollinator Resources in Restored Grasslands" at the annual meeting of the Nebraska Cooperative Fish and Wildlife Research Unit at the university.

 September 27-28: Students Daniel Rico and Conor Barnes presented a poster, “Technologic Development and Policy Studies for Resilient FEWES Systems," at the NRT Annual Meeting in Washington, D.C.

-September 21: Student Daniel Rico presented a poster, “Power-Tethered UAS Network for Indefinite Data Acquisition to Increase Agricultural Resilience in the Platte River Basin," and student Manas Khan presented a poster "Assessment of Hydrologic Regime Shifts at Basin Scale over the Contiguous United States," at the Midwest Big Data Hub Digital Agriculture Conference at the university.
+September 21: Master's student Daniel Rico presented a poster, “Power-Tethered UAS Network for Indefinite Data Acquisition to Increase Agricultural Resilience in the Platte River Basin," and doctoral student Manas Khan presented a poster "Assessment of Hydrologic Regime Shifts at Basin Scale over the Contiguous United States," at the Midwest Big Data Hub Digital Agriculture Conference at the university.